Economics of fascism: Great Depression and mixed economy (1929–1935)

+Autarky and wartime economy (1935–1943)

 In 1935, following the Italian invasion of Ethiopia, the League of Nations imposed trade sanctions on Italy.
 This forced Italy to achieve autarky immediately and strengthened Mussolini's belief that economic self-sufficiency was vital to national security.
 The sanctions did not have their intended effects because the Italian government had already begun restricting trade and preparing for autarky.
 In particular, Italy imposed a severe ban on most imports and the government sought to persuade consumers to buy Italian-made products.
 For instance, it launched the slogan Preferite il Prodotto Italiano ("Buy Italian produce").
 In May 1935, the government compelled individuals and businesses to turn over all foreign issued securities to the Bank of Italy (Banca d'Italia).
 On 15 July 1936, the economic sanctions on Italy were lifted, but the Fascists continued to insist on economic isolation.

 Throughout the 1930s, the Italian economy maintained the corporatist model that had been established during the Great Depression.
 At the same time, Mussolini had also growing ambitions of extending Italy's foreign influence through both diplomacy and military intervention.
 After the invasion of Ethiopia, Italy began supplying both troops and equipment to the Spanish nationalists under General Francisco Franco, who were fighting in the Spanish Civil War against a leftist government.
 These foreign interventions required increased military spending and the Italian economy became increasingly subordinated to the needs of its armed forces.
 By 1939, Italy had the highest percentage of state-owned enterprises after the Soviet Union.

 Finally, Italy's involvement in World War II as a member of the Axis powers required the establishment of a war economy.
 This put severe strain on the corporatist model since the war quickly started going badly for Italy and it became difficult for the government to persuade business leaders to finance what they saw as a military disaster.
 The Allied invasion of Italy in 1943 caused the Italian political structure and the economy to rapidly collapse.
 On the other hand, the Allies and the Germans took over the administration of the areas of Italy under their control.
 By the end of the war, the Italian economy had been all but destroyed—per capita income in 1944 was at its lowest point since the beginning of the 20th century.